Asian shares decline on renewed China-US trade worries

 Shares declined Monday in Asia as investors watched for the latest developments in the China-U.S. trade war saga.

-Hong Kong led the retreat, with the Hang Seng falling 2.1% to 27,062.49 by mid-morning after a police officer wounded a protester in a shooting.
+Hong Kong led the retreat, with the Hang Seng falling 2.7% to 26,902.36 after a police officer wounded a protester in a shooting.
 Demonstrators blocked subway lines and roads in the southern Chinese financial hub during the Monday morning commute.

 Uncertainty has risen in the city after more than five months of protests that began with a fight over an extradition bill that has expanded to include demands for greater democracy and police accountability.